 Please sign up to receive News + updates by entering your email address at the bottom of our webpage.
 You can also stay up to date on ways to serve through the news section at the top of our webpage, social media and the Local Church St. Pete calendar.

 House Groups are the primary way we live life together at Local Church St. Pete.
-Our groups attempt to follow the early church described in the book of Acts, chapter 2: “And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers…” House groups exist for people to know one another and be known as we follow Jesus together.
+Our groups attempt to follow the early church described in the book of Acts, chapter 2: “They devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and to prayer.”

 We typically meet in homes two to three times a month across St. Pete, where we spend time together often sharing food, discussing the Scriptures, praying, and looking for opportunities to serve one another and the city.
 The groups consist of around ten to twenty people.
 Our hope is that the relationships that form in House Groups will grow far beyond the actual meeting and spill over into everyday life.

 The House Group “season” runs from September through May, and groups with available space can be joined at any point during that season.
 We take summers off from formal House Groups to gather in other ways, including neighborhood dinners, discipleship groups and opportunities to serve our community.

 How do you join a House Group?
 Find one close to you HERE or in the below list, email or call group leaders to let them know you’re interested in coming out to visit the group and expect a timely response.

 Have more questions about House Groups?
 Please email us at [email protected]